coq/coq/doc/sphinx/practical-tools/utilities.rst

   :-o file, --output file: Redirect the output into the file ‘file’
     (meaningless with ``-html``).
   :-d dir, --directory dir: Output files into directory ‘dir’ instead of
-    current directory (option ``-d`` does not change the filename specified with option ``-o``, if any).
+    the current directory (option ``-d`` does not change the filename specified with the option ``-o``, if any).
   :--body-only: Suppress the header and trailer of the final document.
     Thus, you can insert the resulting document into a larger one.
   :-p string, --preamble string: Insert some material in the |Latex|
     preamble, right before ``\begin{document}`` (meaningless with ``-html``).
   :--vernac-file file,--tex-file file: Considers the file ‘file’
     respectively as a ``.v`` (or ``.g``) file or a ``.tex`` file.
-  :--files-from file: Read file names to process in file ‘file’ as if
+  :--files-from file: Read file names to be processed from the file ‘file’ as if
     they were given on the command line.
 Useful for program sources split up into several directories.
   :-q, --quiet: Be quiet.
 Do not print anything except errors.